 Cost Of Laser Milia Removal

-To determine the cost of laser milia removal, you’ll need an in-person consultation at our clinic.
-The cost will depend on how many milia need to be removed and the time required to remove them.
+To determine the cost of Laser Milia Removal, you’ll need an in-person consultation at our clinic.
+The cost will depend on how many Milia need to be removed and the time required to remove them.

 Alternative Treatments